joesan/ros_project_template/README.md

 - To install catkin please follow the tutorials from [here](http://wiki.ros.org/catkin?distro=indigo#Installing_catkin)

+- To install Gazebo to run the simulations, follow instructions from [here](http://gazebosim.org/tutorials?tut=install_ubuntu)

 ## How to build
 Before building please ensure ROS Noetic and catkin are installed.
 ```